Xencemaaa/drugpython/README.md

 # drugpython

-Python for Data Analytics final project:
+Python for Data Analysis final project:

 This project was done on the Drug consumption (quantified) DataSet.